Integrate with GitLab

 - The PR is closed without merging.

-Issue backlinks in pull requests
+Work item backlinks in pull requests